 “What are you doing here?” he demanded, a sharper than intended edge to his tone.

-“Baking Christmas cookies,” she finally replied, light-hearted sarcasm infusing her tone.
+“Baking Christmas cookies,” she finally replied, sarcasm infusing her tone.
 “Later, I’m cooking up a batch of fudge.”

-“I’m here for a friend’s birthday party,” he explained tightly.
+“I’m here for a friend’s birthday party.”

 But still, why couldn’t she comprehend the significance of this case?
 He inhaled a deep breath, letting the ice-cold air melt this fiery affirmation while it was still unspoken.
 “I just meant, I thought we agreed you were going to give my case top priority.”